 Stage One: Lifting Performance It is identified that the staff member needs to lift their performance Immediate conversation to find out what is happening (eg is everything ok?
-Whyis this work late?)
-Followup the conversation with an email which summarises the conversation between the staff me mber and their manager.
-If performance issue(s) that have alreadybeen identified (above ) continue(s) withing reasonable timeframe.
-Invite (in writing) the staff member toa meeting to discuss identified performance issue(s).
-The invitation must contain the following information: ✓ Purpose of the meeting (eg concerns about lateness/qualityof work) √ Advice that this meeting is nota formal meeting. √ Time, date and location of the meeting √ The staff member maybringa support person which mayincludea union representative, to the meeting The staff member and their manager meet to jointly explore the reasons for performance being below expectations and the solutions to lift performance to the expected level.
-The staff member needs to be given an opportunity to respond to the claim that performance is below expectations.
-Asa result of the discussion at the meeting, an Action Plan is developed and documented to suppor t the staff member to lift their performance (this is NOTa Performance Improvement Plan).
-The Action Plan contains: ✓ What areas of performance need to be lifted. \checkmark What the expected standards of the performance are √ When the staff member and their manager will meet again to reviewperformance. √ What support is required to lift the staff member'performance Following discussion with local PTC team. if performance issues(s) continue(s)...
+Why is this work late?)
+Follow up the conversation with an email which summarises the conversation between the staff member If performance issue(s) that have already been identified (above ) continue(s) within a reasonable timeframe.
+Invite (in writing) the staff member to a meeting to discuss identified performance issue(s).
+The invitation must contain the following information: ✓ Purpose of the meeting (eg concerns about lateness/quality of work) ✓ Advice that this meeting is not a formal meeting. √ Time, date and location of the meeting. √ The staff member may bring a support person which may include a union representative, to the meeting The staff member and their manager meet to jointly explore the reasons for performance being below expectations and the solutions to lift performance to the expected level.
+The staff member needs to be given an opportunity to respond to the claim that performance is below expectations As a result of the discussion at the meeting, an Action Plan is developed and documented to support the staff member lift their performance (this is NOT a Performance Improvement Plan) The Action Plan contains: ✓ What areas of performance need to be lifted ✓ What the expected standards of the performance are ✓ When the staff member and their manager will meet again to review performance ✓ What support is required to lift the staff member' performance Following discussion with local HR team, if performance issues(s) continue(s)...